mbrukman/why-svelte/readme.md

 [auto-subscriptions](https://svelte.dev/tutorial/auto-subscriptions),
 and [declaring props](https://svelte.dev/tutorial/declaring-props))

-As as result, you'll need more specialized tools, a little more framework-specific knowledge, and you'll be slightly more locked into using Svelte, because the language extensions increase the difficulty of converting Svelte components to another framework.
+As as result, you’ll need more specialized tools and a little more framework-specific knowledge.
-(in some hypothetical disaster scenario)
+Additionally, if you account for a hypothetical disaster scenario, you’ll be slightly more locked into using Svelte once you start, because its language extensions increase the difficulty of converting Svelte components to another framework.

 Rich Harris is proposing to standardize its templating language as [HTMLx](https://github.com/htmlx-org/HTMLx),